MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/about-get-starknet.md

 1. After the dapp is connected to MetaMask and the Starknet Snap, `get-starknet` receives a Starknet Windows Object (SWO), which represents the MetaMask wallet with Starknet functionality.

-1. You can retrieve an [Account Object](https://starknetjs.com/docs/API/#account) from the Starknet Windows Object (SWO) when you access `swo.account`.
+1. The dapp uses `swo.account` to retrieve an [Account object](https://starknetjs.com/docs/API/#account) from the SWO.
-   This Account Object enables you to manage Starknet interactions.
+   This Account object enables the dapp to manage Starknet interactions within MetaMask.
-   This instance manages the Starknet account within MetaMask.

 ```mermaid
 sequenceDiagram